Skip to content

 1

-Even if the WI-FI problem has been fixed, the WI-FI control panel in the taskbar may still display No wireless interfaces found
+Even if the WI-FI issue has been resolved, the WI-FI control panel in the taskbar may still display No wireless interfaces found

 X. Appendix

-This section records some content related to the Raspberry Pi for reference.
+This section records some contents related to the Raspberry Pi for reference.

 X.1 Maximizing Raspberry Pi Performance